Babithakumari/Babithakumari/README.md

 - 👋 Hi, I’m @Babithakumari
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Web development using python and Javascript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Javascript Projects
 - 📫 How to reach me https://www.linkedin.com/in/babitha-kumari-06a042214/